-Honeybourne Primary St Mary's Catholic Primarv Eckington CE First has part of its catchment area feeding into Drakes Broughton St. Barnabas in the Pershore pyramid i) Children resident in Birlingham are part of a shared catchment area with Eckington C.E.
+- Eckington CE First has part of its catchment area feeding into Drakes Broughton St. Barnabas in the Pershore pyramid - St. Andrew's CE First has part of its catchment area feeding into St Egwin's Middle and part feeding into The De Montfort School - St Mary's Catholic Primary Please refer to end of Section for pyramid arrangements relating to Catholic Schools - i) Children resident in Birlingham are part of a shared catchment area with Eckington C.E.
 First in the Evesham area and Defford-cum-Besford C.E.
 First in the Pershore area.
 This shared catchment area also applies to the Middle and High schools of Bredon Hill Academy and Prince Henry's High in the Evesham area and St Barnabas C.E.
 First and Middle, Drakes Broughton and Pershore High School.